Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 Our implementation is not bad, huh?
 Only about 4~5 μs slower than the baseline due to the dynamic construction of our computational graph in runtime and Flux is the fastest (it is implemented in similar approach), amazing!
 It is about 5x faster than other packages in either Julia or Python/C++.

 So, as you see, writing an AD package can be super sweet in Julia with multiple dispatch.
-You can actually write your own AD with a reasonable performance in Julia like a pro!
+You can actually write your own AD with reasonable performance in Julia like a pro!

 ## Acknowledgement

-Thanks for Keno for benchmarking advice on Zygote, I was actually quite confusing about the performance and submitted an issue here: [Zygote.jl/issues/28](https://github.com/FluxML/Zygote.jl/issues/28)
+Thanks for Keno for benchmarking advice on Zygote, I was actually quite confused about the performance and submitted an issue here: [Zygote.jl/issues/28](https://github.com/FluxML/Zygote.jl/issues/28)

-And thanks for the [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl), I use this package for ploting the animation in the blog post.
+And thanks for the [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl) package, I use this for plotting the animation in this blog post.
 You might want to check my ugly plotting script here: [plot.jl](https://github.com/Roger-luo/YAAD.jl/blob/master/docs/plot.jl)

+Finally, thanks for Travis Ashworth for helping me on polishing the blog post.
+This is actually my first time to blog in English, and I didn't check this blog post carefully.
+And now I have two Travis (another Travis is the Travis-CI which builds my blog automatically.)